 Michael Lavery, Becket Select Board Member

 Michael has worked in the Albany, NY area since 2011 as a Systems Administrator and Operations Manager.
-He currently works for PricewaterhouseCoopers (PwC) in the Tax Division.
-He has been working remotely since the current Covid pandemic started in March of 2020.
-He is also an elected official serving the Town of Becket as a Select Board member since his election in 2017 and reelection in 2020.
+He currently works for General Dynamics in the Undersea Division.
+He was also an elected official serving two full terms with the Town of Becket as a Select Board member from 2017-2023

 Bachelor’s of Science in Computer Science, Eastern Connecticut State University, Windham, CT